conejoninja/barones-app/README.md

 ![alt tag](images/top_view.jpg)

 Connect a breathalyzer to your smartphone and take pictures of your drunk friends with their highscores.
-This porject was around two years in the making, I started doing it in Java (the Android part) but got frustrated and left the project sitting in a box all this time.
+This project was around two years in the making, I started doing it in Java (the Android part) but got frustrated and left the project sitting in a box all this time.
 For the smartphone app I'm using phonegap/cordova, so it should work on iOS or windows phone, or at least, it should be easy to be ported.

 The idea isn't new, but all similar projects I found, didn't share the smartphone app's code, I do.
 It isn't the nicest app you could find, but it works.